Compile-time configuration and setup of DuMux models and simulations. More...

 where the InheritsFrom alias is optional.
 To avoid inconsistencies in the hierarchy, each type tag may be defined only once for a program.
 If you call Dumux::GetProp the property system will first look for the properties defined in BaseTagName1 in the InheritsFrom list.
 If a defined property is found this property is returned.
 If no defined property is found the search will continue in the ancestors of BaseTagName1.
 If again no defined property is found the search will continue in the second BaseTagName2 in the list, and so on.
 If no defined property is found at all, a compiler error is triggered.

 where here the property PropertyTagName is specialized for the tag TTag::TypeTagName.
-The body typically contains either the type aliastype, or a static constexpr data member value.
+The body typically contains either the type alias type, or a static constexpr data member value.
 However, you can of course write in the body whatever you like.

 Here is an example including a type tag, property definitions and specializations: